-Karen has more than 20 years experience as a benefits attorney with a practice that covers a broad array of ERISA, non-ERISA and executive compensation matters.
+Karen has more than 30 years experience as a benefits attorney with a practice that covers a broad array of ERISA, non-ERISA and executive compensation matters.
 Karen advises clients on establishing, administering and terminating benefit plans, including tax-qualified, non-qualified, pension, welfare and fringe benefit plans of public, private, not-for-profit and governmental employers.
 Karen’s practice includes 403(b) plans; ESOPs, stock option and other equity-based plans; QDROs and medical child support orders; top-hat, excess benefit, Section 457 and other deferred compensation arrangements (including Section 409A issues); multiemployer and multiple-employer plans; split-dollar life insurance; rabbi trusts; and employment, consulting and separation agreements.
-She has substantial experience as well in areas such as fiduciary responsibility, COBRA and HIPAA.
+She has substantial experience as well in areas such as fiduciary responsibility, plan governance, and COBRA.

 Karen also provides counsel regarding employee benefits issues that arise in connection with mergers, acquisitions, divestitures, joint ventures, venture capital arrangements, REITs and lending transactions.